SDG16: PEACE, JUSTICE AND STRONG INSTITUTIONS

 GUST’s Global Studies Center Enters the Virtual Arena

-Gulf University for Science and Technology’s (GUST) Global Studies Center (GSC) hosted a virtual discussion as part of its newly launched “GSC Talks Series” on Instagram Live.
+Gulf University for Science and Technology’s Global Studies Center (GSC) hosted a virtual discussion as part of its newly launched “GSC Talks Series” on Instagram Live.
 The first episode’s topic was, “The Lessons of the 2020 Election for the U.S. Electoral Process”.
 Although previous GSC talks were lectures in auditoriums, the new arrangement is in the form of an online discussion, hosted by GSC Chair, Dr Albaraa Al-Tourah and a guest.
 The guest for the opening episode is Dr David Rovinsky, Deputy Political Counselor at the US Embassy in Kuwait.

 The discussion touched upon a number of important points, what the U.S. Constitution says about elections, and how its weaknesses, magnified through state policy, have led to the problems that were seen in the conduct of the 2020 United States elections.
 The discussion also shed light on the differences in electoral laws among the American states, the calls to reform or eliminate the Electoral College, and how the system contributes to political polarization.
 At the end of the discussion, a short Q&A session followed.